What are the responsibilities of Board Members?

 What is the annual operating budget?

-The average annual funding requirement for Project InDivisible is: $89 to $105 million.
+The average annual funding requirement for the Systemic Reform Movement is: $89 to $105 million.

 The estimated total project cost is $608,946,095 for Phase I - Planning, through Phase V - Testing.